FormidableLabs/serverless-jetpack/CONTRIBUTING.md

 $ yarn run check

 # Make sure all fixtures are updated and valid
-$ yarn run benchmark:install
+$ yarn benchmark:install
-$ yarn run benchmark:build
+$ yarn benchmark:build

 # Run a benchmark.
 # First, check that `npm` versions is 5.7.0+ (which has `npm ci`).
 $ npm --version
 # Then, actually generate the benchmark.
 # _Note_: Unfortunately, this takes some **time**.
 Grab a ☕
-$ yarn run benchmark
+$ yarn benchmark
 # Now, test the benchmark for correctness.
-$ yarn run test:benchmark
+$ yarn benchmark:test

 # Generate the usage message.
-$ yarn run usage
+$ yarn usage

 # If the benchmark stats and/or the usage message are notably different than
 # what's in README.md, update relevant sections and commit your changes.